satoshifuku/handwriting/README.md

 |download()|Downlad recorded drawing|
 |colorCycle()|Change colors|

 ## Usage

-You can use two drawing modes:
+### Toggle drawing mode

+Press a pen icon in lower-left of your slide.

+### Two Drawing modes:
-- Maker pen
+- Maker pen(default)
 - chalk

+### Erasing mode:

+On the drawing mode, Press an eraser icon in lower-left of your slide to toggle the Erasing mode.

 ### Mouse

 Drawing: Click a left button and drag

-Eraser: Click a right button and drag
+Eraser: Click the right button and drag

 ### Touch and pen